Aipcecodes/codes/SI - Code of Ethics for Journalists of Slovenia.md

 # CODE OF ETHICS FOR JOURNALISTS OF SLOVENIA

 ### Preamble
 *Arising from the freedom of expression and the right to public sector information as the fundamental human rights and freedoms guaranteed by the Constitution and international documents regarding the protection of human rights, and from the principles of the Munich Declaration, the journalists of Slovenia, joined together under the Slovene Association of Journalists and the Slovenian Union of Journalists, hereby adopt this Code.
-The Code contains ethical standards which serve as directives and obligations regarding the work of journalists and other content creators which is published in the Slovenian media, regardless of the work’s form of distribution.
-The compliance of individual actions with this Code is determined by the Journalists’ Ethics Council, a joint body of the Slovene Association of Journalists and the Slovenian Union of Journalists.
-The Code is amended and clarified as per the Recommendations of the Journalists’ Ethics Council (NČR).*
+The Code contains ethical standards which serve as directives and obligations regarding the work of journalists and other content creators which is published in the Slovenian media, regardless of the work's form of distribution.
+The compliance of individual actions with this Code is determined by the Journalists' Ethics Council, a joint body of the Slovene Association of Journalists and the Slovenian Union of Journalists.
+The Code is amended and clarified as per the Recommendations of the Journalists' Ethics Council (NČR).*

 ### Journalistic work